 Written by AskTheLawyers.com™

-Nursing home abuses occur more frequently than we would like to believe.
-When we put a loved one in a nursing home, we are entrusting the home with the care and health of its dependent patients.
-With over 1.6 million nursing home residents, over 33% will be placed in a facility that all ready has reports of abuse.
-While many of the patients are elderly, this is not necessarily always the case.
+Nursing home abuse occurs more frequently than we would like to believe.
+When we put a loved one in a nursing home, we are entrusting that home with the care and health of its dependent patients.
+With over 1.3 million nursing home residents (CDC, 2015), over 33% will be placed in a facility that is already experiencing reports of abuse (Department of Health and Human Services, 2014).
+While many of the patients are elderly, this is not always the case.

-It is not always easy to detect these abuses, both because they are often hidden by the home and because the victim may not have the ability to communicate the situation.
-Further aggravating the situation are poorly trained staff, unqualified or inadequate caregivers, or histories of abuse at the facility and by staff members.
+It is not always easy to detect instances of elder abuse, both because they are often hidden by the home and because the victim may not have the ability to communicate the situation or may not be willing to.
+Further aggravating the situation are poorly trained staff, unqualified or inadequate caregivers, and possible histories of abuse at the facility and by staff members.

-If your loved one is the victim of abuse at a nursing home or if your loved one is killed due to nursing home abuse and you need to file a wrongful death claim, you need a personal injury attorney that understands the emotional and physical toll that this abuse took on the victim.
-The attorney should be aggressive in seeking the compensation that your loved one deserves.
+If your loved one is the victim of abuse at a nursing home or if your loved one is killed due to nursing home abuse or neglect and you need to file a wrongful death claim, you need a personal injury attorney that understands the emotional and physical toll that this abuse took on the victim.
+An experienced attorney will be aggressive in seeking the compensation that your loved one deserves.